Policies and Guidelines Regarding Student Organization

 9. Any violation of University rules or policies which apply to registered student organizations or their use of University facilities or property.

-Student organizations or individuals representing student organizations are subject to discipline by the The Office of Judicial Affairs when found in violation of any of the categories one through twenty-five as listed http://www.wku.edu/judicialaffairs/student-code-of-conduct.php.
+Student organizations or individuals representing student organizations are subject to conduct outcome by the The Office of Student Conduct when found in violation of any of the categories one through twenty-five as listed https://www.wku.edu/studentconduct/student-code-of-conduct.php

 V. Organizational Conduct Procedure